Update on non-unitary mixing in the recent NO$\nu$A and T2K data: Non-unitary mixing

-\textbf{Non-unitary mixing:} If more than three neutrino generations exist as iso-singlet heavy neutral leptons (HNL), they would not take part in neutrino oscillations in the minimal extension of the standard model.
+If more than three neutrino generations exist as iso-singlet heavy neutral leptons (HNL), they would not take part in neutrino oscillations in the minimal extension of the standard model.
 However, their ad-mixture in charged current weak interactions will affect neutrino oscillation and the neutrino oscillation will be described by an effective $3\times3$ non-unitary mixing matrix.
-In case of non-unitary mixing, the effective $3\times 3$ mixing matrix can be written as \cite{Escrihuela:2015wra}:
+In case of non-unitary mixing, the effective $3\times 3$ mixing matrix can be written as \cite{Xing:2007zj, Escrihuela:2015wra}:

 where $U_{\rm PMNS}$ is the standard $3\times 3$ PMNS mixing matrix.
 The diagonal elements $\alpha_{ii}$ of $N_{NP}$ are real, and the off-diagonal elements $\alpha_{ij}=|\alpha_{ij}|e^{i\phi_{ij}}$ are complex, with $i,j=1,2,3$ and $i>j$.
 The details of the calculation of the oscillation probability with non-unitary mixing have been discussed in ref.~\cite{Miranda:2019ynh}.
-The present $3\,\sigma$ boundary values for non-unitary parameters are given in ref.~\cite{Escrihuela:2016ube}.
+The present $3\,\sigma$ boundary values for non-unitary parameters are given in ref.~\cite{Escrihuela:2016ube, Blennow:2023mqx}.
+From ref.~\cite{Blennow:2023mqx}, it is clear that there is a stringent constraint on non-unitary neutrino mixing from the charged lepton flavour violation (CLFV) experiments.
+However, it is possible to obtain percent level non-unitary mixing in neutrino oscillation without violating the strong constraints of CLFV experiments in certain neutrino mass models involving low scale typw-I seesaw mechanisms, namely inverse and linear seesaw \cite{Forero:2011pc}.
+Besides it is important to independently test unitary violation of the three light neutrino mixing in the neutrino oscillation experiments.
+Several other works \cite{KM3NeT:2025ftj, Kozynets:2024xgt, Gariazzo:2022evs, Agarwalla:2021owd, Rahaman:2021cgc, Forero:2021azc, Ellis:2020hus} have studied unitary violation in the future simulated neutrino oscillation experiments as well as the present neutrino oscillation experiment data.
+If there is a mismatch between the CLFV results, and the neutrino oscillation results, that should be something to ponder about.